Funerary art in Puritan New England: Plain Style

-The headstones had become increasingly elaborate the mid-17th century, and is characterized by stonework imagery describing the nature and frequency of death in dark, bleak and often bitter imagery.
-Soon after, a significant number contain epitaphs, the tone of which is often correlated with the severity or bleakness of the design.
+The headstones became increasingly elaborate during the mid-17th century, and characterized by stonework imagery describing the nature and frequency of death in dark, bleak and often bitter imagery.
 In 1980, the historian Peter Benes described the imagery in a Plymouth County graveyard as containing "menacing stares, impish smiles, and enigmatic facial contortions combine with totally abstract effigies to stop the modern viewer in his tracks, while revealing little of their significance".

 The Plain Style is characterized by smaller headstone markers with unornamented, and bluntly factual inscriptions.
 It begins in the very early Colonial period, and lasts until roughly the first decade of the Eighteenth century.
 In most scholarly overviews, the amateurish carvings are attributed to a lack of tools and know-how on the part of the very early practitioners, who did have access to more experienced stonemasons.
 This explains in part why it remained in some areas later than others; with craftsmen in some areas developing their skills quicker than in others.
-A further reason may be that the early puritans, due to their feelings on humility and lack of regard for adornments, deliberately kept their headstones simple and minimalist.
-Hijiya goes on to say that the lack of decoration may have reflected that they viewed death as simply as an "ordinary, unremarkable aspect of the human condition", absent from any notion of either oblivion or passing on to ethereal life.
+A further reason may be that the early Puritans, due to their feelings of humility and lack of regard for adornments, deliberately kept their headstones simple and minimalist.
+Hijiya goes on to say that the lack of decoration may have reflected that they viewed death as simply an "ordinary, unremarkable aspect of the human condition", absent from any notion of either oblivion or passing on to ethereal life.